choisc/libdash/README.md

 You can find the latest sources and binaries on github.

 ## How to use
+Note: the following instructions are for the original libdash project.
+This fork only creates a library.

 ### Windows
 1. Download the tarball or clone the repository from github (git://github.com/bitmovin/libdash.git)